Cephasadamskumah-ds2025/hospital-readmission-prediction/README.md

+🚀 End-to-end machine learning project to predict 30-day hospital readmissions using clinical data, with an interactive Power BI dashboard for decision support.

 # Hospital Readmission Prediction

 Predicting 30-day hospital readmissions for diabetic patients using machine learning on 70,416 clinical records from 130 US hospitals.

----

 ## Problem Statement

 The US healthcare system spends over $26 billion yearly on hospital readmissions within 30 days.
-Some diabetic patients face higher readmission risk due to comorbidities and complex medication regimens; it is crucial to identify high-risk individuals before discharging is done.
-This project builds a machine learning pipeline that flags high-risk patients so clinical teams can prioritize post-discharge interventions.
+Some diabetic patients face a higher readmission risk due to comorbidities and complex medication regimens; it is crucial to identify high-risk individuals before discharge.
+This project builds a machine learning pipeline that flags high-risk patients, so clinical teams can prioritize post-discharge interventions.

 ---